Canon 1Ds Mark III vs Olympus E-PL8

 It is notable that the E-PL8 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1Ds Mark III does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1Ds Mark III (unlike the E-PL8) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1Ds Mark III and the E-PL8 have been discontinued, but can regularly be found used on eBay.
+Both the 1Ds Mark III and the E-PL8 have been discontinued, but can regularly be found used on ebay.
 The 1Ds Mark III was replaced by the Canon 1DX, while the E-PL8 was followed by the Olympus E-PL9.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1Ds Mark III Manual (free pdf) or the online Olympus E-PL8 Manual.
+Further information on the features and operation of the 1Ds Mark III and E-PL8 can be found, respectively, in the Canon 1Ds Mark III Manual (free pdf) or the online Olympus E-PL8 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1Ds Mark III and the Olympus E-PL8?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.